tecladocode/web-dev-bootcamp/curriculum/section13/lectures/04_encrypt_passwords_passlib/README.md

 draft: true
 ---

-# Password encryption with Flask and passlib
+# Password hashing with Flask and passlib

-Encrypting a password means turning it into a string of letters, numbers, and symbols in such a way that it cannot be turned back into the original text.
+Hashing a password means turning it into a string of letters, numbers, and symbols in such a way that it cannot be turned back into the original text.

 There are a few terms that are often conflated: